-Epoxy resin is a two-part compound that is used as an adhesive and sealant.
-When the two parts are mixed together, a chemical reaction causes the mixture to harden.
-Epoxy resin is waterproof and can be used to bond metal, glass, and concrete.
+Epoxy resin is a two-part compound used as an adhesive and sealant.
+When the two parts are mixed, a chemical reaction causes the mixture to harden.
+Epoxy resin is waterproof and can bond metal, glass, and concrete.
 It can also be used to seal cracks and holes.

 Yes, epoxy can cure in water.
 However, the process is slower than curing in dry conditions.